10. Execution threads

 Thread.Sleep(1000);

 To execute this code, a thread must be guaranteed to be alone.
-It may be interrupted, but during that interruption, no other thread must be able to execute this same code.
-The .NET platform offers various tools to ensure single-threaded entry into critical sections of code.
-We will look at a few of them now.
+It can be interrupted, but during this interruption, another thread must not be able to execute the same code.
+The .NET platform offers various tools to ensure unitary entry in critical sections of code.
+Let's take a look at some of them.

-The lock clause allows you to delimit a critical section as follows:
+The clause lock is used to define a critical section as follows:

-obj must be an object reference visible to all threads executing the critical section.
-The lock clause ensures that only one thread at a time will execute the critical section.
+obj must be an object reference visible to all threads running the critical section.
+The lock ensures that only one thread at a time will execute the critical section.
 The previous example is rewritten as follows:

 using System;